 Why it’s important: VPNs help protect against cybercriminals and snoops from seeing what you do online during a workday.
 That might include sending or receiving financial information, strategy documents, and customer data.
 A VPN helps keep that information secure from cybercriminals and competitors.

-Cybercriminals are exploiting the coronavirus outbreak to send fake emails with dangerous links to employees.
+Cybercriminals sometimes send fake emails with dangerous links to employees.
 Here’s how it works.
-The email messages may appear to come from company officials and might ask you to open a link to a new company policy related to the coronavirus.
-If you click on the attachment or imbedded link, you’re likely to download malware onto your device.
+The email messages may appear to come from company officials and might ask you to open a link to a new company policy.
+If you click on the attachment or embedded link, you’re likely to download malware onto your device.
 Don’t click.
 Instead, immediately report the phishing attempt to your employer.

-Why it’s important: A phishing email with malicious software could allow cybercriminals to take control of your computer, log your keystrokes, or access sensitive business information and financial data.
+Why it’s important: A phishing email containing malicious software could allow cybercriminals to take control of your computer, log your keystrokes, or access sensitive business information and financial data.

 Why it’s important: It’s easy to lose focus or feel isolated when working from home.
 Take steps to avoid letting that happen.
 Reach out and stay engaged with your colleagues.
 The coronavirus may have changed your work life, but you still have a job to do.